skatejs/skatejs/README.md

 ## Multiple Version Support

 On top of offering a no-conflict mode, Skate plays well with multiple versions of itself on the same page.
 Prior to version `0.11` Skate did not share a registry or mutation observers. `0.11` and later share a registry and a mutation observer.
 This means that trying to register the same component in `0.11` and `0.12` would result in an error.
-Sharing a mutation observer ensures that we don't have more than main mutation observer on the page scanning incoming elements which helps with performance.
+Sharing a mutation observer ensures that there is only a single mutation observer on the page that is scanning incoming elements if the versions are compatible.
+This drastically helps with performance.
+If the shared code is updated in a backward incompatible way, the different versions will still function, but will not be able to share code.
+This is an implementation detail that you generally won't need to be concerned with.